Documentation

 - • Human (no workspace):

-{username, name, workspace_invite_token}(no password) → API token - • Existing user joins: Send
+{username, name, project}(project UUID, no password) → API token - • Existing user joins: Send

 State Machine